Mute swan: North America

 The mute swan was introduced to North America in the late 19th century.
 Recently, it has been widely viewed as an invasive species because of its rapidly increasing numbers and its adverse effects on other waterfowl and native ecosystems.
-For example, a study of population sizes in the lower Great Lakes from 1971 to 2000 found that mute swan numbers were increasing at an average rate of at least 10% per year, doubling the population every seven to eight years.
-Several studies have concluded that mute swans severely reduce densities of submerged vegetation where they occur.
+For example, a study of population sizes in the lower Great Lakes from 1971 to 2000 found that mute swan numbers were increasing at an average rate of at least 10% per year, with the population doubling every seven to eight years.
+Several studies have concluded that mute swans severely reduce the density of submerged vegetation where they occur.

-In 2003, the U.S. Fish and Wildlife Service proposed to "minimize environmental damages attributed to Mute Swans" by reducing their numbers in the Atlantic Flyway to pre-1986 levels, a 67% reduction at the time.
-According to a report published in the Federal Register of 2003 the proposal was supported by all thirteen state wildlife agencies which submitted comments, as well as by 43 bird conservation, wildlife conservation and wildlife management organisations.
+In 2003, the U.S. Fish and Wildlife Service proposed to "minimize environmental damages attributed to mute swans" by reducing their numbers in the Atlantic Flyway to pre-1986 levels, a 67% reduction at the time.
+According to a report published in the Federal Register of 2003, the proposal was supported by all thirteen state wildlife agencies that submitted comments, as well as by 43 bird conservation, wildlife conservation and wildlife management organisations.
 Ten animal rights organisations and the vast majority of comments from individuals were opposed.
-At this time mute swans were protected under the Migratory Bird Treaty Act due to a court order, but in 2005 the United States Department of the Interior officially declared them a non-native, unprotected species.
-Mute swans are protected in some areas of the U.S. by local laws as, for example, in Connecticut.
+At this time, mute swans were protected under the Migratory Bird Treaty Act due to a court order, but in 2005 the United States Department of the Interior officially declared them a non-native, unprotected species.
+Mute swans are protected in some areas of the U.S. by local laws — for example, in Connecticut.
+However, the State of Connecticut recognizes that mute swans are an invasive species and are not specifically protected.

 The status of the mute swan as an introduced species in North America is disputed by the interest group "Save the Mute Swans".
-They assert that mute swans are native in the region and therefore deserving of protection.
-They claim that mute swans had origins from Russia and cite historical sightings and fossil records.
+They assert that mute swans are native to the region and, therefore, deserving of protection.
+They claim that mute swans had origins in Russia and cite historical sightings and fossil records.
 These claims have been rejected as specious by the U.S. Department of the Interior.

 Oceania

 The mute swan had absolute protection in New Zealand under the Wildlife Act 1953, but this was changed in June 2010 to a lower level of protection.
-It still has protection, but is now allowed to be killed or held in captivity at the discretion of the Minister of Conservation.
+It still has protection, but it may now be killed or held in captivity at the discretion of the Minister of Conservation.

-A small feral population exists in the vicinity of Perth, Australia; however, it is believed to number less than 100 individuals.
+A small feral population exists in the vicinity of Perth, Australia; however, it is believed to number fewer than 100 individuals.